andrejensen302/KingCountyHousingAnalysis/README.md

 ## Main Problem Questions ##
 1. What are the most relevant correlating variables to the price of a house in King County, WA?
 2. Which variables have the biggest correlation to the price of a house in King County, WA?
+3. Can we generate a model for price prediction?
 ## Data Wrangling ##
 - Variables Removed
   - ID: Removed because the transaction ID had no relevance to the price.